Steps to Apply

 - ECE—course by course

 The evaluation report must be sent electronically, directly by IERF, WES, or ECE to Graduate Admissions and must include copies of the international documents used to complete the evaluation.
-If admitted, additional documents will not be required unless a degree is in progress.

 Documents uploaded to the Cal State Apply and/or Interfolio applications are separate from those required by Graduate Admissions and are not updated in your my.SDSU account.